AsMoh/Plant-Diseases-Classification/README.md

 ### Running & deploying the model in the cloud:

+I have deployed the model in a serverless environment on AWS using Lambda, and API Gateway.
+The invoke URL for the service is https://x0ywfq3odb.execute-api.us-east-1.amazonaws.com/FirstTest1/predict .

+test-cloud.py file includes the code for testing the deployed model.

 ### Demo for deploying the model  in the cloud with serverless:

+The above video shows a demo for sending requests to the deployed model & getting the response back with the model prediction.